VagueLobster/Simple-Directx12-Renderer/README.md

-A very basic DirectX 12 renderer based on : https://github.com/alaingalvan/directx12-seed I have only updated the naming convention a little and instead of relying only on CMake, I have also made it possible to use premake 5.
+A very basic DirectX 12 renderer based on : https://github.com/alaingalvan/directx12-seed I have only updated the naming convention a little and instead of relying only on CMake, I have made it possible to use premake 5.